FooBarShebang/introspection_lib/Documentation/References/UD003_logging.md

 ![DualLogger.disableFileLogging](../UML/logging/duallogger_disablefilelogging.png)

+It is also possible to redirect the console output into another file or stream-like object after instantiation of a **DualLogger** class using method *setConsoleStream*() with a required stream-like target object as its only argument.
+This method can be called on the 'root' logger or on any child, grand-child, great-grand-child, etc. in the hierarchy.
+In any case, the method call is recursive, until it reaches the 'root' logger, and, since only the 'root' has an actual console handler, the entire hierarchy will be affected.

 ### Implementation Notes

 Both classes **DummyLogger** and **DualLogger** sub-class the Standard Library's **logging.Logger** and have all fields and methods of a standard logger, see the Standard Library [logging module](https://docs.python.org/3/library/logging.html) documentation.
 However, naturally, the function *logging.getLogger*() cannot be used to create them, and some other limitations are applicable, as discussed below.